Intake Automation System

 Start with one queue, report, facility, lane, or customer segment before expansion

-Start with the smallest paid step that proves value: a workflow system, a blueprint, a build sprint, or Lasso OpsDesk for ongoing automation work.
+Start with the smallest paid step that proves value: a workflow system, a blueprint, a Workflow Studio build, Lasso Systems, or AI Workforce for ongoing operations.

 Order issues, routing problems, vendor updates, and warehouse exceptions arrive faster than teams can classify and assign them.